owulveryck/blog/content/post/gorgonia-gomachine.md

 A node carries a [`Value`](https://godoc.org/gorgonia.org/gorgonia#Value) and an [`Op`eration](https://godoc.org/gorgonia.org/gorgonia#Op).

-The Operation is an object with a special method Do:
+The Operation is an object with a particular method named Do:

 ```go
 Do(...Value) (Value, error)